Program Associate, Education

 - Composes and proofreads grant summaries as directed.

-- Coordinates Program events, arranging logistics for transportation, space, and technology requirements.
+- Organizes or coordinates Program events, arranging logistics for transportation, space, and technology requirements.
 Assists in developing presentation materials and communicating with guests.

 - Provides guidance to consultants on administrative expensing.

-- Manages relationships with various internal Foundation departments, particularly with Grants Management, Finance, Legal, and Communications.
+- Manages relationships with various internal Foundation departments, particularly with Grants Management, Finance, and Legal.

 Required Knowledge and Skills

-- Exceptionally strong organizational skills, sharp attention to detail, and persistence in following through on projects.
+- Strong organizational skills, sharp attention to detail, and persistence in following through on projects.

-- Ability to take specific direction when necessary, along with a high level of independent judgment and initiative.
-Ability to anticipate supervisors’ needs and creatively address problems with appropriate, timely solutions.
+- High level of initiative, with an ability to anticipate supervisors’ needs and creatively address problems with appropriate, timely solutions.

-- Excellent computer skills, with proficiency in the Microsoft Office suite and Google Apps, and a willingness to learn new tools and systems.
+- Excellent computer skills, with proficiency in the Microsoft Office suite and Google Apps; openness to learning new tools and systems.

 - Proven ability to prioritize and handle multiple tasks independently; effective management of shifting priorities and time-sensitive projects to meet deadlines.

-- Excellent written and oral communication skills, including the interpersonal skills and collaborative spirit to work effectively with a variety of people.
+- Excellent written and oral communication skills, including the interpersonal skills and collegial spirit to work effectively with a variety of people.

 Physical Demands/Work Environment